Laurence Ginnell: Early life

 Ginnell was born in Delvin, County Westmeath, in 1852, the son of Laurence Ginnell and Mary Monaghan and twin to Michael Ginnell.
 He was self-educated and was called to the Irish bar as well as the Bar of England and Wales.
 In his youth, he was involved with the Land War and acted as private secretary to John Dillon.

 The last great social and agrarian campaign of the home rule movement, the Ranch War (1906 and 1909), was largely led and organised by Ginnell from the central office of the United Irish League.
 Ginnell was elected an MP in 1906, took his seat at Westminster and swore allegiance to Edward VII.
 On 14 October 1906, he launched the "war" at Downs, County Westmeath:

 The purpose of the war was to bring relief to the large numbers of landless and smallholders, particularly in the West, who were relatively untouched by the Wyndham Land Purchase Act (1903) and by the larger policy of purchase.
 The strategy that Ginnell pursued was the Down's Policy, or cattle driving, a proceeding designed to harass the prosperous grazier interests, whose 'ranches' occupied large, under populated and under worked tracts.
 The 'Down's Policy' was also meant to draw public attention to the scandalous inequalities that survived in the Irish countryside.
 The conservatives within the Home rule leadership were understandably suspicious about the revival of agrarian disturbances, but the mood of the party organisation was hardening in the aftermath of a disappointing devolution bill in May 1907, from the new Liberal government, so that it seemed logical to turn to the traditional mechanism for reactivating the national question: agrarian agitation.

 Ginnell's cattle drives began to tail off after the summer of 1908, and the agitation was finally dissolved with the passage of a 1909 Act by the Liberal Chief Secretary Augustine Birrell that allowed the transfer to the Land Commission of farmland by compulsory purchase, which was hailed by the national movement as an historic victory.
 In reality, the Ranch War involved an implosion within sectors of the Irish Party, as its leadership had not facilitated the working of the Wyndham Land Purchase Act in the first place because John Dillon and his like wanted conflict above victory.

 In 1909, Ginnell was expelled from the Irish Parliamentary Party (IPP) for the offence of asking to see the party accounts after which he sat as an Independent Nationalist.
 During that time, he was addressed frequently as "The MP for Ireland".
 At Westminster, he was highly critical of the British government's war policy and its holding of executions of certain participants in the Easter Rising of 1916.
-On 9 May, he accused British Prime Minister H. H. Asquith, of "Murder" and was forcibly ejected from the assembly.
+On 9 May, he accused British Prime Minister H. H. Asquith, of "Murder" and was forcibly ejected from the Chamber.
 He visited many of the prisoners who were interned in various prisons in Wales and England.